 Christine Murphy, Director, x3056

 This office handles students up to the first registration.
 Questions concerning evaluation of transfer credits or Advanced Placement credits should be directed to the Office of Admissions.

 Les Baltimore, Associate Provost, x3142

 Each student is assigned a faculty advisor.
 If a student wants to change her/his advisor s/he can request a change from the Chair, Dean, or Office of Academic Services.
-Students who have not yet declared a major are advised by faculty and administrators who have volunteered to be advisors until the student selects a major.
-General advisement issues or problems can be brought to the Office of Academic Services or the Dean’s Office.
+Students who have not yet declared a major are advised by advisors in the Office of Academic Services and the Office of the Dean of the College of Arts and Sciences.
+General advisement issues or problems can be brought to the Office of Academic Services or the Dean's Office.

 Career Development Center

 Post Hall, x3130